 Living Streets Walk to School Campaign

-If you have any questions about the programme, please contact Miss Westhead or for more information visit: www.livingstreets.org.uk/walktoschool.
+Thousands of schools and around one million pupils are enjoying the benefits of walking to school across the UK this year so we hope you’ll be joining us!
+If you have any questions about the programme, please contact Miss Westhead through the office, or for more information visit: www.livingstreets.org.uk/WOW

-Let’s swap those school runs for school walks.
+Let’s continue to swap those school runs for school walks.

 Our Active Policy can be accessed by clicking the link - Active Travel Policy

 |How to use the map||St Mary's Map|